Snow, sleet, freezing rain and hail: What's the difference?

 Both sleet and freezing rain start with a snowflake that melts into a raindrop as it encounters a slice of warmer air on its free-fall through the atmosphere.
 But if there is a renewed area of freezing temperatures near the ground, the drop will refreeze.

-Sleet can accumulate on the ground but is like stepping on zillions of tiny frozen raindrops.
+Sleet can accumulate on the ground, but it is like stepping on zillions of tiny frozen raindrops.

-But if the wedge of warm air is relatively thick and the area of freezing air hugging the ground is shallow, the raindrop doesn't have quite enough time to freeze into a solid, but instead becomes "supercooled" to the cusp of freezing.
+Freezing rain comes when the wedge of warm air is relatively thick, and the area of freezing air hugging the ground is shallow.
+In this case, the raindrop doesn't have quite enough time to freeze into a solid but instead becomes "supercooled" to the cusp of freezing.

 Once it hits the surface, it will instantly freeze to wherever it landed.

-This process will result in freezing rain, or part of an "ice storm," and can be the most dangerous frozen precipitations.
-If you ever see a weather observation with the code "ZR", it's short for both "freezing rain" and "uh oh".
+This process will result in freezing rain, or part of an "ice storm," and can be the most dangerous frozen precipitation.
+If you ever see a weather observation with the code "ZR," it's short for "freezing rain."

 HOW MUCH ICE IS NEEDED TO KNOCK OUT POWER, DAMAGE TREES?

-Freezing rain will also coat tree branches and power lines, and if there is enough weight accumulation, it can topple them both, leading to widespread power outages and tree damage.
+Freezing rain will also coat tree branches and power lines, and if enough weight accumulates, it can topple them both, leading to widespread power outages and tree damage.

 Simply put: Freezing rain and ice storms are a mess and require extreme caution during these events.